-Preface of We Will Survive
+Excerpt from the Publication We Will Survive

-Anniina Koivu and Jolanthe Kugler
+Preface of Anniina Koivu and Jolanthe Kugler

 Preparedness is the state of being ready for something to happen.
 That “something” could be a natural disaster, a health emergency, or a war.
 Thanks to measures they have taken, or are prepared to take, a prepared person is ready to face a catastrophic event.
 A prepper exercises their preparedness to a heightened degree.
 Preppers are convinced that not only are disasters worth preparing for, they are also highly likely to occur.
 Preppers believe that our world is doomed and that doomsday is imminent.
 However, in the face of the inevitable collapse of all our systems, and therefore of society, preppers don’t succumb to fear.
 Rather, they choose a coping strategy which affords them a sense of control over the uncontrollable.
 Preppers are survivors.